skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 slightly more powerful, and more complicated as a result.
 I'll cover the difference in this article.

-For the last part of this article, I'll demonstrate a async/await framework build on top of fibers.
+For the last part of this article, I'll walk through an async/await framework build on top of fibers.
 The framework allows coroutines in C programs to await on arbitrary kernel objects.